 Policy and Communications ManagerPrior to joining Empower Schools, Alyssa was a Developmental Specialist in Early Intervention working with families and children in the Boston Metro area and a pre-school and kindergarten teacher at a Montessori school.
 Bookending her time at Stanford, Alyssa supported Empower's work in the Springfield Empowerment Zone Partnership focusing on developing talent systems and strategy.
 Alyssa has a B.A. in Child Development and Psychology from Tufts University and a M.A. in Policy, Education, and Leadership Studies from the Stanford Graduate School of Education.

-SENIOR FELLOWJack Elsey is the executive director of the Detroit Children’s Fund.
+SENIOR FELLOWJack Elsey is the executive director of the Detroit Children’s Fund and is a Future Chief with Chiefs for Change.
 Prior to this role, he served as the chief schools officer for the Education Achievement Authority of Michigan, a district charged with turning around some of Detroit’s historically lowest performing schools.
 Under his leadership, EAA schools experienced student growth results that outperformed state averages.
-Elsey has also served as chief of innovation and incubation at Chicago Public Schools, assistant superintendent of Detroit Public Schools, and chief schools officer of Detroit Rising College Prep Schools.
+Elsey has also served as chief of innovation and incubation at Chicago Public Schools, assistant superintendent of Detroit Public Schools, a chief schools officer of Detroit Rising College Prep Schools and is a Broad Residency alumnus.
 He began his career as a middle school teacher in the South Bronx as a member of the Teach For America corps.

 Mary Beth Hiett